quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ## Start QIIME2 session

 As we discussed during the introduction to UNIX-based environment, we take advantage of using *virtual environments* to avoid affecting the main OS.
-So everytime we start a new section, we need to activate the virtual environment containing our QIIME2 installation.
+So everytime we start a new session, we need to activate the virtual environment containing our QIIME2 installation.
 ```
 conda activate qiime2-2022.2
 ```